Others Others

 A Historical Lens on Indian Politics

 India’s political landscape boasts a vibrant and diverse history shaped by centuries of social, cultural, and economic transformations.
-The seeds of modern political parties in India were sown during the colonial era when resistance to British rule and the struggle for independence sparked the formation of various political organizations.
+The seeds of modern political parties in India were sown during the colonial era when resistance to British rule and the struggle for independence sparked the formation of various private limited political organizations.

 Early Stages (Pre-independence):